vechain/grant-program/applications/SydTek_VeCarbon.md

 ### Approach

 A modified qualitative Delphi approach was selected because Justin Goldston used this approach in the past for a study to identify a consensus among a panel of ERP manufacturing consultants as to the desirability and feasibility of critical success factors in ERP implementations in the United States.
-In using supply chain executives as the panel of experts in this study, not only will we hopefully gain insights as to the needs of the user base for VeChain's VeCarbon solution, but we may also gain additional user insights for VeChain's base solution.
+In using supply chain executives as the panel of experts in this study, not only will we hopefully gain insights as to the needs of the user base for a blockchain-based carbon solution.

+In this study, the team will look to answer the following research questions:

+RQ1.
+What are the current challenges facing the supply chain industry in terms of carbon emissions and how can blockchain address these challenges?
+Justification: In order to develop a solution leaders will use, we must solve an industry problem.
+Interviews with individuals such as Paul Brody of EY and Sheri Hinish, Global Consulting Lead for Sustainability Services at IBM, RQ2.
+What are the potential benefits and limitations of a blockchain-based carbon solution for the supply chain industry?

+RQ3.
+How can a blockchain-based carbon solution be implemented in the supply chain industry?

+RQ4.
+What are the implications of a blockchain-based carbon solution for the supply chain industry in terms of cost, efficiency, and environmental impact?

 ### Risks